ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 Compared to your existing setup, the tools discussed in this article may offer fewer features and require a steeper learning curve.
 Additionally, clear migration paths may be lacking, making it challenging to switch platforms.

-However, there are several advantages which I feel make it worthwhile, especially if you're starting from scratch:
+However, there are several advantages which I feel make it worthwhile, especially if you're starting from scratch.

 ### Searchability